grscheller/neovim-notes/VimFactoids.md

 ## Vi and Vim differences

-* Vi only has one level of undo/redo, `u` undo the last change and, if hit again, will redo the change.
-  `<C-R>`has no effect.
-* On modern Linux systems, the vi "executable" is either a symlink to ex, traditional BSD based vi, or a symlink to vim.
-If the vim executable starts with the name vi, it launches in vi compatibility mode.
-Vim in compatibility mode is neither POSIX compliant nor an ex clone.
+On modern Unix systems, the vi "executable" is either a symbolic link to the traditional BSD based ex, or a symbolic (sometimes hard) link to vim.
+If the vim executable starts with the name vi, it launches in so called vi compatibility mode.
+Vim in vi compatibility mode is neither POSIX compliant nor an ex clone.

+* Vi only has one level of undo/redo, `u` undoes the last change and, if hit again, will redo the change.
+  `<C-R>`has no effect, but `R` does puts vi into *replace mode*.
+* In vi, hitting `<Insert>` while in *insert mode* or *replace mode* does not swap you between them.
 * In vi, you cannot navigate around file in *insert mode* or *replace mode* with the arrow keys.
-* In vi, hitting `<Insert>` while in *insert mode* or *replace mode* does not swap you between them.
 * In vi, `<C-O>` does not let you execute a *normal mode* command while in *insert mode*.
 * There are fewer vi *insert mode* commands.
+* In vi *normal mode* the `g`, ,`K`, `q`, `v`, and `V` keys are all unbound.

-* In vi the *insert mode* commands only interact with the text you have just typed in, not what is in the file buffer.
+In *insert mode* vi commands only interact with the text you have just typed in, not what is in the file buffer.
+If `backspace` is not set, Vim duplicates this old vi behavior.
+Setting `backspace` to `"indent,eol,start"` is Neovim's default setting as well as Vim's default setting when a user's `.vimrc` is not present.

 ---